Together we are creating a vibrant future for Irish heritage.

 Supporting Our Work

-Direct donations, bequests, corporate donations and partnerships, all play an important part in funding our work as Ireland’s designated heritage management body.
+Direct donations, bequests, corporate donations and partnerships, are an important part in funding our work as Ireland’s designated heritage management body.
 Thanks to you, we are able to open up some of Ireland’s most prestigious houses and gardens to the public and take on ambitious projects to help conserve and share diverse aspects of Irish heritage and culture in engaging ways.

-If you wish, you can support the work of the Irish Heritage Trust by making a gift in an unrestricted way.
+You can support the work of the Irish Heritage Trust by making a gift in an unrestricted way.
 This means your donation will be allocated to those projects and activities which are in the greatest need of support.
 Support of this kind enables the Irish Heritage Trust to respond to acute need, across all our properties, in the most agile way.

 Individual Giving